waynodiablo/Oystercard/pills/user_stories.md

 I'd like <Task>.
 ```

-You may often find user stories written similarly to the above but with the three sections in a different order, which is fine.
+You may find user stories written similarly to the above but with the three sections in a different order, or with different headings, but that's fine.

 We identify User Stories by discussing with a customer and listening to or prompting for user requirements.